avinash010/Trello_Util/README.md

 7. Change preference or visibility

 You can refer to blog(https://qxf2.com/blog/python-trello-api-utility-script/) for more details.
+We have used Python Request module to make the API calls.

 ------
 Setup